Marowski Bluff Prairie

 It was never tilled as there is a large ditch that prevented access by farm tractors allowing the native flora to survive.
 Allen Meinert told of potatoes grown there a few years.

-The Meinert Prairie is managed by volunteers of the Prairie Enthusiasts forever to allow the 75 plus native species to thrive.
-Our management of Meinert Prairie includes removing weeds and brush that threaten the native flora.
-We do prescribed burns as needed to ensure native grasses and forbs the chance to thrive.
+The Meinert Prairie is managed by volunteers of The Prairie Enthusiasts forever to allow the 75 plus native species to thrive.
+The Prairie Bluff Chapter’s management of Meinert Prairie includes removing weeds and brush that threaten the native flora.
+Volunteers do prescribed burns as needed to ensure native grasses and forbs the chance to thrive.

 The parcel is regularly burned, but only about one third at one time to insure invertebrates have a chance to survive.

-We do tours led by knowledgeable volunteers to promote education and appreciation of fire dependent ecosystems.
-Our volunteers also have assisted others in their scientific studies of prairie plants, insects and other native life on the prairie.
+The Prairie Bluff Chapter does tours led by knowledgeable volunteers to promote education and appreciation of fire dependent ecosystems.
+Volunteers also have assisted others in their scientific studies of prairie plants, insects and other native life on the prairie.

 Mounds View Grassland